AI Video Subject Morphing Mid-Clip: Fixes That Hold Identity

 • No camera moves behind objects

-• No quick cuts within the generation
+• No quick cuts inside a single generation

 • Static or slow-pushing camera only